What Demands Attention in Urban Street Scenes? From Scene Understanding towards Road Safety: A Survey of Vision-driven

-\textbf{\textit{Crack Segmentation Task and Datasets. }} Pavement crack is one of the most prevalent and significant forms of surface distress \cite{NHA12D}.
-Identification of cracks is essential for pavement monitoring and maintenance \cite{CrackTree}.
-Crack segmentation classifies 2D images of the pavement surface into a binary mask, where the crack pixels are differentiated from the background \cite{NHA12D}, without identifying the severity or specific type of crack.
+Pavement crack is one of the most common and significant forms of surface distress \cite{NHA12D}.
+The identification of cracks is essential for the maintenance and monitoring of the pavement \cite{CrackTree}.
+Crack segmentation classifies 2D images of the pavement surface into a binary mask, where crack pixels are differentiated from the background \cite{NHA12D}, without identifying the severity or specific type of crack.
 This section examines six publicly available datasets.